Turbehrt/horosc-Excel/README.md

 The sample spreadsheet thus provides three tabs:
 * **ARRAYS** offers a template to use both methods as array formulas (similar to the model spreadsheet of _[Horosc for Google Sheets](https://github.com/Turbehrt/horosc-GoogleSheets)_)
-* **METHOD A** breaks down the calculations for Method A. The top table converts the arguments from sexagesimal degrees to radians, calculates each longitude and right ascension in radians, and then converts them back to sexagesimal degrees.
-The second table performs the same calculations directly in degrees (the conversions are not shown).
+* **METHOD A** breaks down the calculations for Method A.
+  - The top table converts the arguments from sexagesimal degrees to radians, calculates each longitude and right ascension in radians, and then converts them back to sexagesimal degrees.
+  - The second table performs the same calculations directly in degrees (the conversions are not shown).
 * **METHOD B** similarly computes
-  - the theoretical longitudes, rigth ascensions and quality coefficients (distance between observed and theoretical longitudes) in radians in the top left corner
+  - the theoretical longitudes, right ascensions and quality coefficients (distance between observed and theoretical longitudes) in radians in the top left corner
   - the same in sexagesimal degrees in the bottom left corner
   - the latitude cross in radians and degrees the top right corner